Emerald-Bit/Multi-Agent/README.md

 **The Problem**

-SMEs often rely on scattered knowledge across documents, websites, notes, emails, CRM exports, staff memory, and ad hoc research.
-This created a familiar problem: valuable information existed, but it was slow to find, hard to trust, and easy to lose when people moved between projects or teams.
+The SME I worked with had useful knowledge spread across documents, websites, notes, emails, CRM exports and staff memory.
+The information was there, but finding it was slow.
+Verifying it took extra effort, and important context was easy to lose when people moved between tasks or projects.

-For smaller teams, this became a productivity bottleneck.
-Staff spent too much time repeating research, checking sources manually, rewriting similar outputs, and trying to remember previous decisions.
-Generic chatbots helped with surface-level answers, but they did not reliably follow company context, preserve feedback, or provide controlled workflows for higher-stakes business research.
+This created a clear productivity issue.
+Staff were repeating research, checking the same sources manually and rewriting similar outputs from scratch.
+Generic chatbots helped with simple questions, but they did not reliably follow company context, retain feedback or support controlled workflows for more important business research.

 **The Solution**